 Director Shane Carruth has created an innovative and stylistically captivating film.
 Although it has the potential to be construed as artsy nonsense, pretentious or just downright confusing, most should be able to see that it presents a truly unique vision, and in turn offers a unique cinematic experience that will leave much to debate.

-Upstream Color is released on 30th August 2013.
+Upstream Color is released nationwide on 30th August 2013.

 Watch the trailer for Upstream Color here: